ibm-cloud-docs/secrets-manager/engine-private-intermediate-ca.md

 4. In the Certificate authorities table, click **Create certificate authority** to start the creation wizard.
 5. Specify the certificate authority type and options.
    1. Select **Intermediate certificate authority** as the authority type.
    2. Select **Internal signing**.
-From the list of configured CAs, choose the CA that you want to use as the issuer of the intermediate CA certificate.
+From the list of configured Certificate Authorities, choose the CA that you want to use as the issuer of the intermediate CA certificate.
    3. Enter a name to easily identify your certificate authority.
    4. Select a maximum time-to-live (TTL) for the certificate to be generated for this CA. The TTL determines how long the CA certificate remains valid.
    5. Select the maximum number of end-entity certificates that can exist in the chain.